Saving & Spending Travel

 Chase Sapphire Reserve® 5X points on flights and 10X points on hotels and car rentals when you purchase travel through Chase Travel℠ immediately after the first $300 is spent on travel purchases annually; 3X points on other travel and dining & 1X points per dollar on all other purchases $550 Flexible rewards like the Chase Sapphire Preferred, plus premium travel perks

-The World of Hyatt Credit Card up to 9X points on stays at Hyatt hotels (4 bonus points plus 5 base points as a World of Hyatt member); 2X points on restaurants, airline tickets purchased directly from the airlines, local transit and commuting and on fitness club and gym memberships; and 1X points on all other purchases $95 Rewards that can be used for hotel stays
+The World of Hyatt Credit Card up to 9X points at Hyatt (4 bonus points per $1 on qualified purchases at Hyatt hotels plus up to 5 base points per $1 from Hyatt as a World of Hyatt member); 2X points on restaurants, airline tickets purchased directly from the airlines, local transit and commuting and on fitness club and gym memberships; and 1X points on all other purchases $95 Rewards that can be used for hotel stays

 Chase Sapphire Preferred® Card